LegoTypes/ha-synthetic-sensors/docs/design_reference_guide.md

 - Backing entity exists but returns invalid data

 **Behavior**: Exception is raised and propagated (not converted to error result).
-Note: If a mapping exists but the value is None, this is treated as a transient condition and no exception is raised - the None value is converted to Unknown.
+Note: If a mapping exists but the value is None, this is treated as a transient condition and no exception is raised - the None value is converted to "unknown".

 ```yaml
 sensors: